Unlocking analytics with data lake and graph analysis

 Many of the recently popular specialized data services were designed, in part, to solve this problem by optimizing for certain types of data structures and operations, with the notable example of graph databases.
 Graph analysis algorithms require certain operations to be very fast in order to function well, so an entire ecosystem of tools was developed around them, with a variety of languages, toolsets, and nuances to learn.
 Knowing how to solve a particular graph problem in one implementation does not necessarily help you solve that same problem on another platform.

-However, with the high performance environment provided by tools such as Apache, Spark, or Snowflake; graph analysis can be run against the exact same data structures as more traditional, tabular data analysis without sacrificing performance or siloing off parts of your data infrastructure.
+However, with the high performance environment provided by tools such as Apache, Spark, or Snowflake, graph analysis can be run against the exact same data structures as more traditional, tabular data analysis without sacrificing performance or siloing off parts of your data infrastructure.
 This unification of tools also provides a more generalized compute platform upon which skills can be readily transferred from one platform and problem to another.

 In some ways, this is akin to the general computing revolution enabled by the development of programming languages that could be run on a variety of underlying architectures.
 When the same set of code could be run against machines built for different purposes with different instruction sets, the true power of software was unleashed.
 When a scientist can run analysis from a spectrum of techniques across the entirety of the available data, they can unlock the power of modern analytics and the insights they provide.